ChaosTheChaotic/Adiman/PLUGINS.md

 # Adding plugins
 - In the app in settings, enable plugins and specify a plugin directory (or use the default one)
 - Create a folder inside the plugin directory (optional)
-- Ensure the `.json` file (if any) has the same name as the `.wasm` file
+- Ensure the `.json` file (if any) has the same name as the `.wasm` file (the `.wasm` file is checked for first)
 - Add the `.wasm` and `.json` plugin files inside the created directry or the plugin directory
-- Go to the plugins section inside the app and enable it
+- Go to the plugins section inside the app and enable it (the set directory is scanned and valid plugins are recognised and loaded automatically)

 ## Troubleshooting
 - Make sure that the plugin is enabled (this happens more than you think)